 The $\Sigma$ -7-series SERVOPACKs are designed for applications that require frequent high-speed and high-precision positioning.
 The SERVOPACK will make the most of machine performance in the shortest time possible, thus contributing to improving productivity.

-These SERVOPACKs support ZONE outputs.
+These SERVOPACKs (FT91 specification) support the Advanced Safety Module and ZONE outputs.